 How to apply for a credit card online

 This is an important step to help you find the right card for you.
 Start by thinking about what you want a credit card for and then consider the different features, rates and fees that are available on different cards.
-You can use different comparison tables to see features of similar cards side-by-side, or click “Read review” to read reviews of individual cards.
-You can also check the eligibility requirements to see if you’re likely to be approved for the card.
+As part of this process, there are a few additional factors to review that can help you slim down your selection.

 2. Click through to the credit card online application form